Ed Le Brocq: Names

 Le Brocq was born Emma Ayres.
 He styled himself Eddie Ayres after his transition but more recently, and as author of his 2021 book Whole Notes, was known as Ed Ayres.
 His full name is Eadric, taken from Eadric the Wild, a resistance fighter in Shropshire after the Norman Conquest in 1066.

 He changed his name to Ed Le Brocq when he married in 2022.

 Books

 Cadence: Travels with music – a memoir

 Cadence (2014) is an autobiographical story of Ayres's life and thoughts during his bicycle travels.
-It is described in GoodReads as intercontinental cycling adventure, music guide, "provocative, intelligent, surprising and funny".
 It tells the story of Ayres, then named Emma, cycling his way from England to Hong Kong with a violin strapped to his back.
 It is also a journey through the music that inspired his own musical works.
 It was during this time that Ayres realised that he was a transgender man, while watching the film Boys Don't Cry.

 Danger Music

 Danger Music (2017) is an autobiographical account dealing with Ayres's experiences and feelings during his time from early 2015 at Afghanistan's National Institute of Music in Kabul, leading up to his decision to fully transition to male gender.
 By early 2016 at the age of 49, he had received a double mastectomy.
 In his last three months in Afghanistan, after he returned from his mastectomy, he began living as a man, riding motorcycles around Kabul wearing blue jeans and a black leather jacket over a white T-shirt.
 The book ends back in Australia with Eddie's first testosterone injection to initiate the chemical change to a man.

 Danger Music was launched in Brisbane at the Avid Reader bookshop in West End on 27 September 2017.
 On 17 November he appeared at Avid Reader's first Summer Reading Guide launch of the 2017 season with author Robert Whyte in presentations followed by a joint discussion.
 Ayres wrote about Danger Music for The Guardian; "Moving to a war zone was better than living with what was in my head" appeared on Sunday 24 September 2017, essentially an excerpt from the book (p.
 5).